 - For the path switching from the PC5 path to Uu path, optionally the IP addresses used for Uu path can be shared between the UEs as assist them to establish communication directly with each other via the Uu path.

-- Optionally, in Keep Alive procedure, each UE may inform the peer UE whether it can initiate PDU session establishment corresponding to the ProSe service in use for path switch.
+- Optionally, each UE may inform the peer UE over the existing PC5 connection whether services can be or cannot be transmitted on Uu path for path switch.